fcannizzohz/demo-sql-service/README.md

 This README walks through mapping and querying of **cities** and **temperatures** data using Hazelcast SQL.

+The project demonstrates how to feed data into a Hazelcast cluster and plug a dashboard (Apache Superset) to do analytics connecting directly to the cluster.

 ## Steps

 ### Load cluster

 Run docker compose to create the cluster

 ```shell
 docker compose up
 ```

+This command spins up:

+- Two node cluster (`hazelcast1` and `hazelcast2`)
+- Management Centre
+- Zookeeper
+- Kafka
+- Apache superset

+It won't spin up the data producer which is configured to run in the `producer` docker compose profile.

+### Producer automation and testing

+When running the producer application all the mappings are created automatically.
+The following instructions allow you to create the mappings manually for illustration purposes.

+If the application is started with `docker compose --profile producer up`, the producer starts creating all the necessary mappings for full automation.

+### Testing

+- `python test_temperature_mapping.py` runs a test that spins up a hazelcast node, creates the mapping to the temperature.csv file and executes simple selects.
+- `python test_streaming.py` does a streaming query with the cluster and producer started, using a connection via the SQL Alchemy driver
+- `python test_streaming_hz.py` does a streaming query with the cluster and producer started, using a connection via the Python Hazelcast client

 ### Setup seed data and mappings